Harvard’s Bundle of Benefits

 Programs and Capital

-Harvard is part of a certified Illinois Enterprise Zone, has TIF Districts in Arrowhead Industrial Park and downtown Harvard and an active downtown facade program.
+Harvard is part of a certified Illinois Enterprise Zone, has a qualified Opportunity Zone, has TIF Districts in Arrowhead Industrial Park and downtown Harvard and an active downtown facade program.

 Access and Location

-Harvard offers fast and convenient access to major markets, with Union Pacific rail service and Metra commuter service to Chicago.
-The I-90/173 interchange provides fast access to Chicago’s O’Hare International Airport, Chicago Rockford International Airport, Milwaukee’s Mitchell Field and the Greater Madison Airport.
+Harvard offers fast and convenient access to major markets, with Union Pacific freight rail service and Metra commuter service to Chicago.
+Harvard is easily accessible from both the Route 23 and Route 173 interchanges on I-90, providing efficient transport to Chicago’s O’Hare International Airport, Chicago Rockford International Airport, Milwaukee’s Mitchell Field and the Greater Madison Airport.

 Harvard has a growing population and a well-trained workforce with the ability to serve a wide range of industries.
-More than 125,000 people live within 15 miles of downtown Harvard, making the community a work and retail center.
+More than 127,000 people live within 15 miles of downtown Harvard, making the community a regional work and retail center.

 Quality of Life